What is ITIL?

 - Delivering a stable infrastructure that would help businesses with scalability, growth, and change.

 What will ITIL cost?

-It starts with the purchase of the ITIL either as a PDF, or a hardcopy or through online subscription.
+It starts with the purchase of the ITIL either as a PDF, or a hard copy or through an online subscription.
 Then there is a cost of training which varies every year.
-The course leading to Initial Foundation Certificate ideally takes place for two days while the duration of the courses that leads to higher level certifications can be for a week or for more than a week.
+The course leading to Initial Foundation Certificate ideally takes place for two days while the duration of the courses that leads to higher-level certifications can be for a week or for more than a week.
 There are some other unavoidable costs that come along while re-purposing the processes to fall compliant with the ITIL guidelines.

 The ITIL Service Lifecycle